 I can still hear it plain as day — her urgent silence against the deafening roar of the falls — and it chills me to the bone.

-Chris (his sister): Mouth moving, but I can’t hear what she’s saying through the noise of the waterfall…
+Her mouth is moving, but I can’t hear what she’s saying through the noise of the waterfall…

 “Danny’s in trouble!”

-Submerging my head in the frigid water – silence…except for my heartbeat – only to rise above the water again to the crash of the falls.
-The whole time willing myself not to be overly concerned about Dan and Paul, who were swimming close to the waterfall’s base.
+Submerging my head in the frigid water, nothing but silence…except for my heartbeat — then rising above the water again to the crash of the falls.
+The whole time willing myself not to be overly concerned about Dan and Paul, who were swimming very close to the waterfall’s base.
 Too close for my comfort.

 He was an adult after all.
 Did I really need to tell him to be careful?
-His sarcastic response to past admonitions rang only too clear…”Thanks for reminding me, I was actually NOT going to be careful until you said that.”
+His sarcastic response to past admonitions rang only too clear.
+“Thanks for reminding me, I was actually NOT going to be careful until you said that.”

 At 200 feet, Mooney Falls is the largest waterfall in Havasupai (Cataract) Canyon, a side canyon that meets up with the Colorado River and Grand Canyon proper about eight miles downstream.
-Mooney was named for an unfortunate miner who in 1882 had met his demise at the bottom of the falls after falling from a rope while trying to descend.
+Mooney was named for an unfortunate miner who, in 1882, had met his demise at the bottom of the falls after falling from a rope while trying to descend.

-At the time there was no other discernible way down to the bottom of the falls, so Mooney’s friends were forced to leave his body to the elements on the canyon floor.
-It was only when, eleven months later, one of them noticed a local Native American wearing Mooney’s boots that they were shown a precarious route down a crevice in the canyon wall.
+At the time, there was no other discernible way down to the bottom of the falls, so Mooney’s friends were forced to leave his body to the elements on the canyon floor.
+It was only when one of them noticed a local Native American wearing Mooney’s boots eleven months later that they were shown a precarious route down a crevice in the canyon wall.

-Unwilling to risk the dicey-looking descent, they attempted to make it more navigable by blasting a small tunnel through the rock, chipping crude steps, and drilling in iron spikes.
+Unwilling to risk the dicey-looking descent, they attempted to make it more navigable by blasting a small tunnel through the rock, chipping crude steps and drilling in iron spikes.
 The white-knuckle route, slick with spray and with the rusty chains linking the iron spikes the only handholds, still serves as the only way down to the bottom of the falls and is the one visitors follow today.
-At their own risk, I might add, and as a foreboding sign just before the initial descent warns.
+At their own risk, I might add — and as a foreboding sign just before the initial descent warns.
 It is not a trip for the fainthearted, nor for those afraid of heights.